Professional edition active

 Antiglomerular basement membrane antibody disease

-Antiglomerular basement membrane (GBM) antibody disease is an autoimmune glomerulonephritis and accounts for up to 10% of RPGN cases.
+Antiglomerular basement membrane (GBM) antibody disease is an autoimmune glomerulonephritis and an important cause of RPGN.
 It may arise when respiratory exposures (eg, cigarette smoke, viral upper respiratory infection) or some other stimulus exposes alveolar capillary collagen, triggering formation of anticollagen antibodies.
 The anticollagen antibodies cross-react with GBM, fixing complement and triggering a cell-mediated inflammatory response in the kidneys and usually the lungs.

 The term Goodpasture syndrome refers to a combination of glomerulonephritis and alveolar hemorrhage in the presence of anti-GBM antibodies.
 Glomerulonephritis without alveolar hemorrhage in the presence of anti-GBM antibodies is called anti-GBM glomerulonephritis.
 Immunofluorescent staining of renal biopsy tissue demonstrates linear IgG deposits.